 Is cooking an art?
 Absolutely!

-And so, while spending a week in Rome in 2022, I decided to take a cooking class.
+And so, while spending a week in Rome, I decided to take a cooking class.
 I’d taken a cooking class in Paris, and one of my guest posters, Liz Reding, has written a post about her cooking class experiences in France and Spain.

 It was time for Italy to take a turn.